plut/infinity_compiler/guide/src/design.md

-# Why a new modding tool?

-This should offer the following advantages over WeiDU mods, either in terms of robustness or in ease-of-use for mod authors.
+# Design goals

+Obviously, there already exists a perfectly fine tool for IE modding.
+However, starting from scratch allows us to design with a number of useful properties in mind.

+## Robustness
-## Replacing the mod stack by a proper database
+### Replacing the mod stack by a proper database

 The database offers at any given time a coherent view of all currently-installed mods.
 Uninstalling a single mod can be done by